tumblr/tumblr.js/CONTRIBUTING.md

 ### Unit tests

-Run unit tests as follows:
+Unit tests can be found under the `test/` directory.
+Run them tests as follows:

 ```sh
 npm run test